AmanKumarSinhaGitHub/30-Days-of-JavaScript/README.md

 - Fetch data from public APIs using both promises and async/await.

 - Manage multiple concurrent promises using `Promise.all` and `Promise.race`.

+### Day 12: Error Handling

+- Understand and implement basic error handling using try-catch blocks.

+- Use finally blocks to execute code regardless of the try-catch outcome.

+- Create and use custom error classes.

+- Handle errors in promises using .catch() and within async functions using try-catch.

+- Implement graceful error handling when making network requests with the fetch API.